 - The Pork.
 Pork shoulder (aka Pork Butt) is best for making pulled pork.
 You can use leaner cuts, like pork loin, but pork shoulder has a higher fat content and benefits so much more from this cooking process, and comes out so much more moist and juicy.

 - The Liquid.
 It's OK to use water for pressure cooking, as you will get plenty of flavor from the seasoning and sear of the pork in the first step.
-However, you can definitely use other liquids, such as chicken stock or broth, beef stock, vegetable stock, or beer.
-I love making this with beer.
-I often use a Mexican style lager and love how that turns out.
+However, you can definitely use other liquids, such as chicken stock or broth, beef stock, vegetable stock, beer, or pineapple juice.

 - The Seasonings.
 Feel free to use your favorite seasonings.
 Today I used a blend of ancho powder, cumin, Mexican oregano, paprika, cayenne and garlic powder, but realistically, ANY rub will do.
 Cajun seasonings would be OUTSTANDING here.
 Add brown sugar for a touch of sweet to the final pulled pork.